Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

-Note that Theorems \ref{thm:dbl-main} and \ref{thm:dbcl-main} show that both the $\dbam$ and $\dbamc$ protocols still succeed in computing approximate majority (where we define this as reaching a low sample-error configuration) quickly with high probability in the presence of adversarial leaks that are bounded by a certain rate.
-The upper bound on the leak rate $\beta$ decreases as $N$ grows large which, due to the proportional relationship between $\beta$ and the sample error, causes the probability of a successful sample to increase with $N$.
-These relationships are clearly shown across various simulations of the \dbamc{} protocol in Figure \ref{fig:simulations}.
-Moreover, Figure \ref{fig:aggregate-sims} depicts aggregate sample data over many executions of the \dbamc{} protocol for varying values of $N$.
+\paragraph*{Simulation Results} Note that as the upper bound on the leak rate $\beta$ is a decreasing function in $N$, the sample error guarantees of both protocols increase with population size.
+This relationship is shown across various simulations of the $\dbamc$ protocol in Figure \ref{fig:simulations}.
+Moreover, Figure \ref{subfig:success} depicts aggregate sample data over many executions of the \dbamc{} protocol for varying values of $N$, and Figure \ref{subfig:runtime} illustrates the logarithmic parallel time needed to reach convergence in the non-leak setting.